martinz2002/cs225-sp22-zjui/assignments/Markdown _Reference.md

 [^footnote]: Here is the *text* of the **footnote**.

-Hover over the ‘footnote’ superscript to see content of the footnote.
+Hover over the 'footnote' superscript to see content of the footnote.

 ### Horizontal Rules